jfreeman812/QE-Tools/reporting/testlink.rst

 The script also has the ability to skip past categories.
 For example, if the first category is the product name, that category should be skipped.
 The optional parameter is ``--leading-categories-to-strip`` and takes an integer for the number of categories to skip.

+When you are ready to push data to the production dashboard, you can do so with ``--production-endpoint``.
+This will only succeed if all Product Hierarchies you are sending are included in the :doc:`Product Hierarchy Whitelist<../data_broker/data/whitelist>`.

 Reviewing the Reports
 ---------------------